trevorgrayson/telemetry/README.md

 As your projects grow, their telemetry requirements will change.
 The purpose of this library is to simplify implementation, provide easy configuration, encourage testing, and avoid vendor lock.

+This library concerns itself with metric, traces, and logging.
+Implementation will very on each service.

 ## Supported Services:

 Setting up a new service should be as easy as adding your API Keys.